tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

    55 a3 f2 1b 00 a0 00 09    40960 - 2304
 ```

-#### draw_image (0xA2)
+#### draw_sprite (0xA2)

-draw on image at x,y coordinates. this will send small image data that has the counters like temp, load, memory usage, power usage, time, date, fan speed, etc...
+draw a sprite at x,y coordinates. this will send small image data that has the counters like temp, load, memory usage, power usage, time, date, fan speed, etc... because the framebuffer is slow, this is used to update portions of the framebuffer quickly.

 ```
-struct patch_image {
+struct draw_sprite {
     uint8_t header;   // 0x55
     uint8_t command;  // 0xA2
     uint16_t x;       // 0x0012 x=18